thred/wolfgangsee-pegel/README.md

 # Wolfgangsee Pegel

-Collects simple data from a webpage and stores it to a file: in this case from an automatic monitoring station in the Wolfgangsee lake.
+Extracts simple data from a webpage and stores it to a file: in this case from a monitoring station in the Wolfgangsee lake near [Strobl, Austria](https://www.openstreetmap.org/#map=14/47.7199/13.4852).

 This is a sample project for working with Node.js, TypeScript and a Raspberry Pi.
 It contains a [tutorial to create similar projects](TUTORIAL.md).